RobbieRotten/obsidian/content/UTS Law Notes/FOL Reading notes.md

     - Repugnant
     - unAustralian
   - Colonial Laws Validity Act 1865 (UK)
-    - colonial laws were valid irrespective of whether they were ‘repugnant’ to English law.
+    - colonial laws were valid irrespective of whether they were 'repugnant' to English law.
     - Could override English laws
   - Commonwealth of Australia Constitution Act 1900 (UK)
     - End of six Aus colonies